rosatisoft/semantic-security-gateway-firewall/README.md

 It is not a content moderation API.
 It is a multi-layer semantic decision gateway.

+### The New AI Standard: Ontological Discernment

+ACE introduces a deterministic layer of discernment that transforms LLMs from probabilistic predictors into axiomatic decision systems.

+By separating Truth from Entropy and Reality from Hallucination, ACE reduces unnecessary inference, lowers token consumption, and preserves creative expression without censorship.

 What SSGF Does

 SSGF sits between users and your LLM stack and: